Onowu Igbesa celebrates Iriji, honours Eneke Jideofor as Ebubedike

 The Royal father further added that in recognition of some illustrious Igbo sons and daughters who has contributed to upliftment of Ndigbo in Igbesa, some of them were honoured with chieftaincy titles.

-During the event, Eneke Peter Jide Ofo was honoured with the title of Ebubedike Ndigbo, Lusada, Ogun State.
+During the event, Enete Peter Jide Ofo was honoured with the title of Ebubedike Ndigbo, Lusada, Ogun State.

 Responding, Chief Jideofor thanked the Onowu for finding him worthy of the honour and promised to continue to put smiles on the face of the needy.
 The Nsuka, Enugu State-born Ebubedike also thanked the Ezenwanyi of Agbara Igbesa, Chief Mrs Maryann Omenadike,(Chiyenre Ugo of Agbara Igbesa for her motherly role during the event